TMiguelT/CwlWorkshop/slides.md

 * Some text editor
     * Your system editor is probably fine
     * If not, I recommend Atom: <https://atom.io/>
 ---
+## CWLTool
+* `cwltool` is the reference CWL runner
+* It can do many things with CWL, including validate and run it on the command line
+* To validate a tool or workflow definition, open a terminal and type:
+    ```bash
+    cwltool --validate /path/to/tool.cwl
+    ```
+* To run a tool or workflow, use:
+    ```bash
+    cwltool /path/to/tool.cwl --input-name value --another-input value
+    ```
+* This will be helpful later on!
+---
 ## YAML Format